jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 1. Create a directory called vagrant on your host system (not in a virtual machine)
 2. In that directory create 2 sub-directories; `bionic64` and `centos7`
+3. Add the box to vagrant with `vagrant box add ubuntu/bionic64`
-3. `cd` to the bionic64 directory and issue this command: `vagrant init ubuntu/bionic64`
+4. `cd` to the bionic64 directory and issue this command: `vagrant init ubuntu/bionic64`
-4. Issue the command `vagrant up`
+5. Issue the command `vagrant up`
-5. Upon successful boot, issue the command: `vagrant ssh` to connect to bionic64 virtual machine
+6. Upon successful boot, issue the command: `vagrant ssh` to connect to bionic64 virtual machine
-6. Repeat the above steps in the centos7 directory and replace the init command with: `vagrant init centos/7`
+7. Repeat the above steps in the centos7 directory and replace the init command with: `vagrant init centos/7`
-7. In each directory issue the command `vagrant halt` or `vagrant suspend` to power down the VMs
+8. In each directory issue the command `vagrant halt` or `vagrant suspend` to power down the VMs

 ## Packer